ayanyuegupta/phd-backup/README.md

 Code used for my PhD thesis *BERT for Discourse Analysis: A Pragmatist Approach to Governmentality*.
 Purpose of code is to (a) examine vocabulary variation across the British state's division of labour and (b) analyse the word senses that result from the diffusion of 'resilience', 'sustainable', 'sustainability' and 'wellbeing' into the organisations of the British state.

 The method of word sense induction via BERT used here was taken from **Lucy, L., Bamman, D. (2021).
 ‘Characterizing English Variation across Social Media Communities with BERT’.
 Transactions of the Association for Computational Linguistics: 538–56.** Much of the code used to perform word sense induction here is taken from Lucy and Bamman's code, with some alterations made to adapt the code to my purposes.
-Many thanks to Lucy Li and David Bamman for making the code available: https://github.com/lucy3/ingroup_lang
+Many thanks to Lucy Li and David Bamman for making their code available: https://github.com/lucy3/ingroup_lang

 ## Description of files